material-motion/material-motion/specifications/transactions.md

 `feature: optimized` **Optimizations**: Transactions can optimize their operations.

-TODO: Emphasize that it's important that which targets were "touched" by a Transaction is not lost.
+TODO: Emphasize that it's important that which targets were "poked" by a Transaction is not lost.
 The Runtime needs this for its "new target" event.